Skip to main content

 8. In the GitHub prompt, provide your GitHub password.

-If all goes well, you land on the Bitrise Checks page of GitHub.
-You should see a blue note at the top-left corner of the page that Bitrise Checks has been successfully installed on your GitHub account.
+If all goes well, you land on the Bitrise page of GitHub.
+You should see a blue note at the top-left corner of the page that Bitrise has been successfully installed on your GitHub account.

 Enabling GitHub Checks on Bitrise